stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 But, while your function will work for all of our types, it probably won't be as fast as it could be.
 Indeed, since the above is using Stan's basic scalar reverse mode, for a vector of size N there will be N individual callback functions on the reverse pass callback stack.
 This is not the worst, Stan's base scalar operations are as efficient as they can be, but by writing a specialization for reverse mode we can have one callback with much more efficient memory access.
-The next section may seem a bit advanced, but those who enjoy adventure, let's talk about how to make this function go faster.
+The next section may seem a bit advanced, but for those who enjoy adventure, let's talk about how to make this function go faster.

 ## Specializing for reverse mode